 - A. "...a covenant is a commitment of love.
 Since it creates a relationship fundamentally different from the mutual profitseeking relationship of a contract, it must be established in a different manner."
-(CS, 5) - B. "To say that God is love and give that expression a Trinitarian application is to say that the Persons of the Trinity devote themselves to one another in the bonds of a covenant."
-(VTK, p.
-6) - C. "He is Father, Son, and Spirit the God for whom mutual giving in love defines His covenantal character."
-(VTKW, 9) - D. "God is love because the Father, Son, and Spirit share an everlasting love for one another.
+(CS, 5)10 - B. "God is love because the Father, Son, and Spirit share an everlasting love for one another.
 Each of the three Persons of the Trinity wholly devotes Himself to bless and glorify the other.
-(CS, 6)
+(CS, 6) - C. "The covenant among persons of the Trinity is a covenant of love in which each of the persons of the Trinity gives Himself wholly to the others, denies Himself to bless the others, and humbles himself to glorify the others."
+(EC, 52)11